 This page considers the evolution of the Inner Ring Road from its initial conception by Glasgow City Engineer Robert Bruce in his "First Planning Report".
 Also considered is the Corporation's 1950s design changes and the detailed proposals outlined in Scott Wilson Kirkpatrick & Partners "Interim Report on the Inner Ring Road" and "A Highway Plan for Glasgow".

-Plans for an inner ring road around the city were first outlined in the Bruce Report of 1945.
+Plans for an IRR around the city were first outlined in the Bruce Report of 1945.
 These were subsequently included within Sir Patrick Abercrombie's Clyde Valley Regional Report of 1949.
 Glasgow City Planners accepted the need for such a route and carried out initial design work throughout the 1950s.
 It was during this time that it was decided that the route should be constructed to urban motorway standards.

 The 1960 quinquennial review, which was concerned primarily with urban renewal, offered an opportunity to move plans forward.
 In addition, the city had a growing traffic problem and comprehensive redevelopment made planning the new relief road much simpler.
 Glasgow Corporation appointed Scott Wilson Kirkpatrick (SWK) in 1960 to "proceed immediately with a limited traffic study which will provide sufficient data for the design of the Inner Ring Road and produce as a matter of urgency a definitive design for the Inner Ring Road".
 The road was to be able to cater for future traffic growth up to 1990.
 The tentative route for the ring road was inherited from previous studies and developed further - this included a new bridge over the River Clyde at Ferry Street/Shearer Street (later Carnoustie Street Bridge, then Kingston Bridge).